zhangjingpu/vrone/README.md

 ## What can I expect from the VR ONE SDK?

-The VR ONE SDK features an open soure, MIT-licensed Unity package, which provides a *split sceen* and/or *stereo two-camera* setup and applies a *configurable radial and chromatic pre-distortion effect* to prepare the image for optimal display in the VR ONE for various smartphone models.
+The VR ONE SDK features an open source, MIT-licensed Unity package, which provides a *split sceen* and/or *stereo two-camera* setup and applies a *configurable radial and chromatic pre-distortion effect* to prepare the image for optimal display in the VR ONE for various smartphone models.

 The SDK is currently in an experimental stage.
 A final release as well as the complete code base will be provided once the VR ONE becomes available for sale.